playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 ### Parser `maxMemoryBuffer` limits

 Some payloads expand in memory when being parsed.
 So, the memory representation takes more space than the plaintext representation read from the wire.
 JSON is one of these formats.
-In order to prevent attacks that could lead to out of memory errors causing Denial-of-Service, body parsing and form binding must honour the `play.http.parser.maxMemoruBuffer`.
+In order to prevent attacks that could lead to out of memory errors causing Denial-of-Service, body parsing and form binding must honour the `play.http.parser.maxMemoryBuffer`.

-The value of `play.http.parser.maxMemoruBuffer` is honored ouf of the box.
-If you are a user of the Play Scala API, you will need to declare a new implicit value providing the apprpriate instance of a `FormBinding`:
+The value of `play.http.parser.maxMemoryBuffer` is honored ouf of the box.
+If you are a user of the Play Scala API, you will need to declare a new implicit value providing the appropriate instance of a `FormBinding`:

 _Before_